HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_2_video/README.md

 - `WORKERS` - specify the number of workers for the model server
 - `THREADS` - specify the number of threads for the model server

+# Known limitiations
+- As of 8/11/2024, SAM2 only runs on GPU servers.
+- Currently, we only support the tracking of one object in video, although SAM2 can support multiple.

+If you want to contribute to this repository to help with some of these limitations, you can submit a PR.
 # Customization

-The ML backend can be customized by adding your own models and logic inside the `./segment_anything_2` directory.
+The ML backend can be customized by adding your own models and logic inside the `./segment_anything_2_video` directory.